The Master's Template

 Follow Template Out of Babylon

-Years ago, I was shocked to find that ever since the 20's real cures have existed for the very worst diseases at far less expense, but this knowledge is suppressed and funds withheld, preventing faster progress in research.
+Years ago, I was shocked to find that ever since the 20's, real cures have existed for the very worse diseases at far less expense.
+But this knowledge is suppressed and funds withheld, preventing faster progress in research.
 Why?
-Are the powerful protecting us from a lie or their pockets from the truth?
+Are the powerful protecting us from a lie or their wallets from the truth?
 I see Babylon in mainstream medicine.
-Patients and their doctors accept it as the only way to go.
-They surely don't realize they are feeding the greed of a corrupt system that sucks off misfortune and seeks to perpetuate it, to keep the love of money satisfied.
+Patients and their doctors accept it as the only way to go, and they are pushed there by insurance companies.
+They surely don't realize they are feeding the greed of a corrupt system that sucks off misfortune and seeks to perpetuate it to keep the love of money satisfied.

 No, I never went into the field of medicine.
-Instead I graduated with a degree in education.
+Instead, I graduated with a degree in education.
 But after four years of teaching, I had enough, and decided to home school my own.
 Public, private, and even most home education also satisfy Babylon.
-So many errors taught; not just in subject matter, but in ethics, mores, perceptions, and assumptions.
+So many errors taught, not just in subject matter, but in ethics, mores, perceptions, and assumptions.

-Landscaping and gardening probably should have been my life pursuit.
-Even as a child I practiced the art and skill of knowing living plants - how to use them and place them to please the eye and bring health to our bodies.
-But - nobody noticed that, not even me.
-As years passed, I realized how the standard methods of farming, gardening and harvesting also were corrupted by the greed of Babylon.
-Again I delved into alternative methods that seemed better to me for so many different reasons.
+Landscaping, gardening, herbology, and alternative health probably should have been my life pursuit.
+Even when very young, I practiced the art and skill of knowing living plants - how to use them and place them to please the eye and bring health to our bodies.
+But nobody noticed that, not even me.
+After all, it was child’s play, right?
+In later years that love resurfaced and did become a pursuit.
+As time passed, I realized how the standard methods of farming, gardening and harvesting also were corrupted by the greed of Babylon.
+Again, I delved into alternative methods that seemed better to me for so many different reasons.

 Back to the Beginning

 The words of the hymn at the beginning of this writing need the next two lines.
-“So like the Father and the Son, let all the saints in union join.”
+“Yea, like the Father and the Son, let all the saints in union join.”
 The Father and the Son – the physical a copy of the spiritual.
 The Son became the template.
 He is our example.
 We first have to repent and embrace God’s purpose in us like Christ did.
 Then union happens – with God.
-It’s not union with each other that is the problem.
-It’s our individual union with God.
-If we take care of that, group union will take care of itself.
+If we take care of that, we’ll automatically let go of our finger pointing differences, and instead get to know and listen carefully to each other.
+Then group union will take care of itself.